GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When I am working on a problem I never think about beauty.
-I think only how to solve the problem.
-But when I have finished, if the solution is not beautiful, I know it is wrong.
+> ### What is programming?
+Some people call it a science, some people call it an art, some people call it a skill.
+I think it has aspects of all three.
 >
-> ~ *Buckminster Fuller*
+> ~ *Charles Simonyi*

 ---
 ## 🏎 Quick Facts